TIER 2: CHARGE

 EFFORT WITHOUT STRUCTURE IS JUST MOTION.
 AND MOTION DOESN’T COUNT.

-HOW TO ADVANCE TO TIER 3: PEAK
+HOW TO ADVANCE TO TIER 3

 PROGRESS DOESN’T ASK.
 IT PROVES.